clemensv/real-time-sources/README.md

 retrieve real-time data from the [Nextbus](https://www.nextbus.com/) service and feed that data into Azure Event Hubs and Microsft Fabric Event Streams.
 The tool can also be used to query the Nextbus service interactively.

+### USGS Instantaneous Values - Water quality and quantity data

+The [USGS Instantaneous Values tool](usgs-iv/README.md) is a command line tool that can be used to retrieve real-time water quality and quantity data from the United States Geological Survey (USGS) Instantaneous Values API.
+The data is available for over 1.5 million stations in the United States and its territories.
+The USGS data is updated every 15 minutes, and the data volume is relatively low.

 ### Forza Motorsport PC - Racing game telemetry data